PrakharSharma41/HLD/atlassianKarat/info.md

    - Ensure **fault tolerance** with proper replication strategies.

-9. **Design: idempotent apis**:
+---
+# Design: idempotent apis
-   - Assign a Unique Idempotency Key
+1. Assign a Unique Idempotency Key
-   - Use Safe HTTP Methods: GET, HEAD, OPTIONS, DELETE are naturally idempotent
+2. Use Safe HTTP Methods: GET, HEAD, OPTIONS, DELETE are naturally idempotent
-   - Handle Retries Gracefully: If a request is processed once, return the same result on retries.
+3. Handle Retries Gracefully: If a request is processed once, return the same result on retries.
-   - Use a Strong Database Consistency Model: Use unique constraints
+4. Use a Strong Database Consistency Model: Use unique constraints
-   - Implement Distributed Locks: Prevent race conditions when multiple requests update the same resource
+5. Implement Distributed Locks: Prevent race conditions when multiple requests update the same resource